ubarsc/pylidar/doc/source/commandline.rst

 Deriving vertical plant profiles from TLS using pylidar_canopy
 --------------------------------------------------------------

-Once you have converted your data to SPV4 format, you can use this utility to derive various published lidar canopy metrics.
+Once you have converted your data to SPDV4 format, you can use this utility to derive various published lidar canopy metrics.

 Currently only vertical plant profiles [Pgap(theta,z), PAI(z), PAVD(z)] from
 TLS as described by Calders et al. (2014) Agricultural and Forest Meteorology are implemented.
-These are designed to stratify gap fraction, plant area index, and plant area volume desity by height when only single scan locations are measured.
+These are designed to stratify gap fraction, plant area index, and plant area volume density by height when only single scan locations are measured.

 Run "pylidar_canopy -h" to obtain full help.
 The basic usage is to specify